 It’s a big day over at Bourbon & Banter.
-I’m excited and proud to share with you all a guest blog post by my wife…the Redhead.
-As I’ve said before I’m a truly blessed to be married to such an amazing woman and while she still won’t drink bourbon straight I have convinced her to incorporate bourbon into her already stellar cooking.
-Hopefully this will be the first post of many to come on the topic of cooking and baking with bourbon.
-If you enjoy the post please drop a note in the comments and let her know.
-The more we encourage her the better I eat and the more recipes I get to share with everyone. 😉
+I’m excited and proud to share a guest blog post by my wife…the Redhead.
+As I’ve said before, I’m truly blessed to be married to such an amazing woman, and while she still won’t drink bourbon straight, I have convinced her to incorporate bourbon into her already stellar cooking.
+Hopefully, this will be the first post of many to come on cooking and baking with bourbon.
+If you enjoy the post, please drop a note in the comments and let her know.
+The more we encourage her, the better I eat and the more recipes I get to share with everyone. 😉

 Combine all the ingredients and bring to a boil and simmer for 5-7 minutes.
 Set aside.

 - Salt the pork and let it sit.
 Yes, don’t be afraid to let that meat come to room temperature.
 15 minutes or so.
 It will actually take less time to cook the pork and allows the pork to absorb the salt.

 - Slice pork into 1.5 inch medallions and wrap with a piece of bacon.
 Secure with a toothpick.

 - Heat 2 TBS of olive oil in an ovenproof skillet.
 Brown the tenderloins on both sides.

 - Take pan off the heat and generously brush the pork with glaze.

 - Bake in the oven until done.
 (OK my husband says that is too vague, so I am going to guess 5-7 minutes)

 - Give a final glaze after you remove the pork from the oven.